What Causes a Gummy Smile and Can it Be Fixed?

 Surgical treatments for a gummy smile include:

 a.
-Lip Repositioning Surgery
+Lip Repositioning for Gummy Smile

 Lip repositioning surgery involves repositioning the upper lip to cover more of the gums, creating a more natural-looking smile.

 b.
-Orthognathic Surgery
+Orthognathic Surgery for Gummy Smile

 Orthognathic surgery is a corrective jaw surgery that can be used to address a gummy smile caused by an underlying jaw issue.